 Requirements for the Ph.D.
 Degree in Physics with Concentration in Physical Biology

-- An oral exam on a topic in Physical Biology.
-The oral examination should be passed before the beginning of the fifth semester of residency
+I. An oral exam on a topic in Physical Biology.
+The oral examination should be passed before the beginning of the fifth semester of residence.

 Research in the Physics and Astronomy Department

 Research areas for the program include, Accelerator Physics and the Center for Accelerator Science and Education; Astronomy, Astrophysics and Cosmology; Atmospheric and Marine Sciences; Atomic, Molecular and Optical Physics; Experimental Condensed Matter and Devices; Experimental High Energy Physics; Experimental Nuclear Physics; Biological Physics at the Laufer Center; Theoretical Condensed Matter and Statistical Physics; Theoretical Nuclear Physics; Mathematical Physics; and Theoretical Particle Physics including String Theory.
 For information on this topic, please visit the program website at the link http://graduate.physics.sunysb.edu/research/index.shtml